Miniature Pressure Sensors

 Miniature pressure sensors are designed to unobtrusively measure the pressure of gases or liquids and then display the results in an understandable way.
 These sensors are very small and are designed for use in critical medical or biological applications, where the sensing instruments should provide a very low intrusion volume.

 Practically any of these can be miniaturized.
 A typical pressure sensor is about a cubic inch in size, but miniature sensors can be a fraction of that size.
-They are usually comprised of at least two wires or probes attached to a round sensor.
-Usually ceramic, copper or metal components are used.
-Miniature pressure sensors are capable of accurately monitoring the pressure of fluid and can provide a cheaper alternative to flow sensors.
+They usually consist of at least two wires or probes attached to a round sensor.
+Usually, ceramic, copper, or metal components are used.
+Miniature pressure sensors are capable of accurately monitoring the pressure of the fluid and can provide a cheaper alternative to flow sensors.

 Miniature pressure sensors can be found in many industries, such as:

 - Monitor Engines in Many Different Types of Machinery

 Miniature Pressure Sensor Techniques

 Pressure sensors use a variety of techniques to take measurements.
 In general, however, pressure sensors turn the physical force being exerted on them into a reading that can be represented by a gauge, dial, or display.

 Air and atmospheric pressure sensors use a silicon diaphragm that bends depending on how much force is exerted on it.
 A charge running through it communicates to the sensor the corresponding pressure, and the sensor displays it.
 Advancements in technology and materials have enabled sensors to become smaller and more accurate.

 Integrated circuits, in particular, make miniature pressure sensors possible because they can be very small while still retaining all the necessary components.
 Pressure sensors can benefit from the use of calibrators and regulators.